Frequently asked questions about sproof, digital documents and blockchain.

-In sproof each change of your profile is represented by an event.
+In sproof, each change of your profile is represented by an event.
 Multiple events can then be embedded into a single transaction.
 In order to submit your events to the blockchain you need to digitally sign them with your private key.
-Therefore, you need to enter your passphrase before your events can be send to the blockchain.
-Once the transaction is submitted it will take up to 10 minutes before your changes are available in sproof.
+Therefore, you need to enter your passphrase before your events can be sent to the blockchain.
+Once the transaction is submitted, it will take up to 10 minutes before your changes are available in sproof.

-sproof can be build on top of any blockchain.
+sproof can be built on top of any blockchain.
 The public version of sproof uses the public Ethereum blockchain.